 The camera head above the hub is fabricated of high-strength composite with a stainless steel 1/4"-20 standard tripod stud.
 An SBR rubber pad on the 1/4"-20 tripod stud protects your camera and video equipment from abrasion.

-This camera head is compatible with any camera accepting a standard tripod screw including the GoPro Hero, Hero2, Hero3 and Hero4 camera with the factory GoPro Tripod Adaptor.
+This camera head is compatible with any camera accepting a standard tripod screw including the GoPro Hero (all models) with the factory GoPro Tripod Adaptor.

 Our own marine-grade components and fittings complement the SuckerPod head and assembly.